Ugh. Guys I am FEELING this

 Head to the Pumpkin Patch.
 Duh.
 It’s Fall.
 Plus, you can’t celebrate Halloween without a pumpkin!
 There are so many fun pumpkin patches around our state.
 So pick a day and head out to the country.
 The fresh air is good for you, and the pumpkins will be straight off the vine!

 Make Caramel Corn (and eat it while watching a Halloween Movie).
-My grandma always makes these caramel corn puffs that are TO DIE FOR and this year, I’ve decided to attempt to make them on my own.
-(This may be super ambitious… not sure how it will go.
-HAHA) And with
+My grandma always makes these caramel corn puffs that are TO DIE FOR and I tried my hand at making them last year.
+They were super easy and soooo yummy!
+And with

 ABC Family Freeform doing 31 Nights of Halloween this year instead of 13, I’ll have ample time to sit around and eat it while I enjoy my favorite Halloween movies!

 Enjoy a Fall Festival.
 Get your Star’s Hallow on and celebrate the Harvest with a fun fall festival near your hometown.
-I’ve already got a few on my list, and I’m so excited for all of them!
+That is if your state is allowing festivals this year… some of my favorites are cancelled again 😦